 Of course not.
 In fact the print driver process cannot entertain a single "thought" that does not occur in the program.
 That shows that it is not really "entertaining" the thought at all.
 For the issue of whether the printer is powered up is not a proposition that can figure, arbitrarily, in the print driver's deliberations.
 In a sense, the print driver doesn't "deliberate" at all.
 It is a machine, designed for a single purpose.
 And that is why the representation of whether a given printer is powered up can be reduced to a single bit.
 It can be reduced to a single bit because the program has absolutely no flexibility in using it.
-Sure, the original programmer could have written any of an unlimited set of other programs, rather than the program they wrote.
+Sure, given that C++ is incontestably symbolic, productive, and so forth, the original programmer could have written any of an unlimited set of other programs, rather than the program they wrote.
 But given that they wrote the particular one that they did, that extrinsic flexibility is essentially irrelevant.
-Indeed, there is a sense in which that is exactly why we compile programs:

-to get rid of the overhead that is required in the original programming language to keep open (for the programmer) the vast combinatoric space of possible programs.
+From one point if view, in fact, that is exactly why we compile programs: to get rid of the overhead that is required in the original programming language to keep open (for the programmer) the vast combinatoric space of possible programs.
 Once a particular program is written, this space of other possibilities is no longer of interest.
 In fact it is in the way.
 It is part of the compiler's task to wash away as many traces of that original flexibility as possible, in order to produce a sleeker, more efficient machine.

 Another numerical point will help drive the point home.
 Programs to control high-end networked printers are several million lines long.
-The long-promised but as-yet unreleased Windows nt 5.0 is rumoured to contain 35 million lines of code.
-It is not unreasonable to suppose that such programs contain a new identifier every four or five lines.
-That suggests that the number of identifiers used in a printer control program can approach a million, and that Windows nt will contain as many as 7 million identifiers.
+Operating systems are 100s of millions of lines of code.14 It is not unreasonable to suppose that such programs contain a new identifier every four or five lines.
+That suggests that the number of identifiers used in a printer control program can approach a million, and that Windows NT will contain as many as 7 million identifiers.
 Suppose a person's conceptual repertoire is approximately the same size as their linguistic vocabulary.
 Educated people typically know something like 40,000 to 80,000 words.
-That implies that people have on the order of 100,000 concepts.
+Suppose we therefore assume that people have on the order of 100,000 concepts.
 Is it possible-as seems to be entailed by the symbolists' position-that a Xerox printer has a conceptual repertoire ten times larger than you do, or a Microsoft operating system, seventy times larger?